IndeedItzGab/LandLocker/README.md

 [![TWITTER](https://img.shields.io/twitter/follow/IndeedItzGab)](https://x.com/IndeedItzGab?t=UL3bhR8CksHJSWn89duhuA&s=09)
 [![DISCORD](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/23vG3Np6AH)

-This is a Minecraft Bedrock Edition Add-On that is pretty much related or a port of [GriefPrevention](https://legacy.griefprevention.com/) to give players the right to claim a land that prevents other unauthorize players or damage to cause any griefs in the claimed land.
+This is a Minecraft Bedrock Edition Add-On that is inspired by [GriefPrevention](https://legacy.griefprevention.com/) to give players the right to claim a land that prevents other unauthorize players or damage to cause any griefs in the claimed land.

 ## Instalation
 First, you must download the LandLocker pack that you can find in the [release section](https://github.com/IndeedItzGab/LandLocker/releases/).
 After that, import it with your minecraft.
 Once it's imported, you can now apply it to a world or realm.
 The "BETA APIs" experimental feature must be enabled.